YumaChamlingRai/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Prediction Using Various Machine Learning Algorithms
+Prediction Using Various Machine Learning Algorithms such as KNN, Logistic Regression, Naive Bayes and RGBoost.